messica/pmpro-email-templates/readme.txt

 Tags: pmpro, email, templates, customize, member, membership, subscription, addon Requires at least: 3.5
 Tested up to: 3.8.1
-Stable tag: .2
+Stable tag: .3

 == Description ==
-This addon makes it easier to edit the PMPro email templates, using the familiar WordPress WYSIWYG editor.
+This addon makes it easier to edit the PMPro email templates by copying and pasting your own HTML email files.

 == Features: ==
 * Edit email templates directly from the WordPress dashboard!